Update 9th July, 2020

 What if my clients don’t login or manage profiles?

 There is still a chance they will see Sendible in this case if they check their app permissions directly on their social account(s) or page(s), even if you’ve been given direct access to manage the account(s) or page(s).

 Please see this page for examples.

 What are the benefits of this update?

-The main benefit is that by ensuring we align with these updates, we're able to not only continue to provide our integrations but also gain access to API updates earlier to enhance the service offering.
+The main benefit is that by ensuring we align with these updates, we're able to not only continue to provide our integrations but also gain access to API updates earlier to enhance the profile offering.